 Do you like your cookies to be soft on the inside but still have some bite on the outside?
-You will absolutely love this recipe then.
+Then, you will absolutely love this recipe!
 It’s one of the best I’ve ever made in all my years of baking (and that’s a longgggg time)!

 If you prefer a bit more crunch, roll small balls of dough out and flatten.
 If you like them softer on the inside, roll them into balls and bake as is.
 And if you like them with a bit of both, roll them into balls and press down on them slightly before baking.

 It’s also important to refrigerate these before baking them.
 Chilling them helps prevent spreading and intensifies the flavor.
 You can even make the batter a day in advance to save some time (and cleaning up) the day you need to bake them.

 The girls and I (and Trevor of course!) love to eat these right out of the oven the day they’re made.
 If you want to save them, I’d freeze them rather than keeping them in the cabinet or fridge.
 They freeze great and will keep better this way.

 - 1 cup butter, softened

 - 1 cup packed brown sugar

 - 1 teaspoon baking soda

 - 3 cups all-purpose flour (spooned into cup, not packed)

 - Cream together the butter, white sugar, and brown sugar until smooth.
 Beat in the eggs one at a time, then stir in the vanilla.
 Stir in baking soda, flour, cream of tartar, and chocolate chips.